adrian-heouairi/linux-setup/README.md

 Setup scripts that setup a Kubuntu installation.
 Installs apt packages, puts my scripts in the PATH, etc. The scripts can be relaunched to update programs, etc.

+I might have reinvented the wheel.
+I don't know.

 All of this procedure is independent from the Linux username.

 The linux-setup directory can be anywhere.
 Launch linux-setup/bin/linux-setup.sh to setup (it doesn't need to be in PATH).
 Logout login is required the first time for Ubuntu to put the scripts in PATH.